-- Nominating Committee members must be members of NYSACAC and NACAC and currently employed full-time in the profession. - Committee members serve for a maximum term of three years, including the Immediate Past President, who serves the first year as Nominating Committee Chair and the second two years as a committee member. - Vacancies are filled through appointment by the Immediate Past President. - The committee position held by a Past President who has fulfilled their term on the committee is replaced by the incoming Immediate Past President. - In the event of committee member resignation or disqualification, the Immediate Past President appoints an eligible member of NYSACAC and NACAC as an interim replacement for the preexisting term. - Nominating Committee members may not serve consecutive terms and are required to have prior experience on the NYSACAC executive board.
+- Nominating Committee members must be members of NYSACAC in good standing and currently employed full-time in the college admission counseling profession. - Committee members serve for a maximum term of three years, including the Immediate Past President, who serves the first year as Nominating Committee Chair and the second two years as a committee member. - Vacancies are filled through appointment by the Immediate Past President. - The committee position held by a Past President who has fulfilled their term on the committee is replaced by the incoming Immediate Past President. - In the event of committee member resignation or disqualification, the Immediate Past President appoints an eligible member of NYSACAC as an interim replacement for

+- the preexisting term. - Nominating Committee members may not serve consecutive terms and are required to have prior experience on the NYSACAC executive board. - The President-Elect, President and Executive Director will serve as ex-officio members.